fegzycole/TicTacToe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is the first Ruby collaborative project, a code to bubble sort the values
+In this project, We are expected to build a Tic Tac Toe game.
+The main goal is to put into practice the main concepts of Object Oriented Programming.
+Particularly, classes and access to their attributes.

 ### Objective
- -Getting experience with Ruby
- -Understanding loops and arrays
+ - To get a better understanding of OOP concepts

 ### Assignment:
-Full requeriments for the practice are in [here](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)
+Full requeriments for the practice are in [here](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)

 ### Built With